Eppo-exp/eppo-docs/docs/guides/nextjs-setup.md

 ### Create a randomization provider

-1. Create a provider based off our [Usage in React](/sdks/client-sdks/javascript#usage-in-react) documentation
+In this section, we will create a provider based off our [Usage in React](/sdks/client-sdks/javascript#usage-in-react) documentation.

-2. Create a new `/app` file called `EppoRandomizationProvider.tsx`
+1. Create a new `/app` file called `EppoRandomizationProvider.tsx`
-3. Copy and paste the following example code into `EppoRandomizationProvider.tsx`:
+2. Copy and paste the following example code into `EppoRandomizationProvider.tsx`:
 ```tsx
 import { ReactElement, useEffect, useState } from "react";